demassimo/DIscord_music_bot/README.md

 # Discord Music Bot

 This bot uses Nextcord application commands to play music from YouTube, YouTube Music, and Spotify.
 Songs and playlists are downloaded with `yt-dlp` and `spotdl`.
-Commands can also be issued over a simple HTTP endpoint instead of using WebSockets.
+Commands can also be issued over a simple HTTP endpoint.
+A minimal web page is served directly from the bot for basic control.

 ## Features